 Blowing a hole in the U.S. Air Force’s budget plans, the U.S. House of Representatives has passed a bill that was amended to block the service’s request to retire the A-10 Thunderbolt II.
 The Air Force’s plan to scrap the A-10, often praised for its close-air support prowess in Afghanistan, remained intact as the bill moved through the House Appropriations Committee with the support of the panel’s chairman, Rep. Rodney Frelinghuysen (R-N.J.).
 But the idea crashed and ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "House Opts To Keep The A-10".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "House Opts To Keep The A-10".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.